 A difficult concept of differentiation is identifying the variety of student levels based on prior knowledge.
 An added layer of difficulty is completing this on time.
 Nearpod reports allows you to access student-data.
 Now, you’ve eliminated the need to take papers home to grade that night and assigning differentiated lessons the next day.

-Consider giving a student-paced pre-assessment lesson where they complete a quiz with a variety of activities to increase rigor.
-Access reports immediately identify where students need remediation or enriched content.
-Based off your easy to read data reports, you can immediately group students into the appropriate student-paced lesson & centers.
+Consider giving a student-paced pre-assessment lesson at the start of your lesson, then access reports immediately to identify areas where students need remediation or enriched content.
+With off Nearpod’s easy to read reports, you can immediately group students into the appropriate student-paced lesson & centers.

 Create a Nearpod Student-Paced lesson built off Skill and Drill practices.
 What is Skill and Drill?